 1.03 AWARENESS OF POLICIES

-Each student is expected to be fully acquainted with all published University policies, copies of which are available to each student for review online, in the Student Development Office, or in the Library.
+Each student is expected to be fully acquainted with all published University policies, copies of which are available to each student for review online and in the Student Development Office.
+The most up-to-date version of University policies, to include the Code, can be found online.
 The University will hold each student responsible for compliance with these published policies.
 Students are also expected to comply with all federal, state, and local laws, and any student who violates any provision of those laws is subject to disciplinary action, notwithstanding any action taken by civil authorities because of the violation.
 This principle extends to conduct off campus which may have an adverse effect on the University or the educational process.